jrasor/csee331/README.md

 * Some of the robot class members are at different levels of complexity, and the complex ones are only partially built on the simpler ones.

-What are the studens supposed to do with it, then?
+What are the students supposed to do with it, then?
 1. First, run it on a Trainerbot and score with it at an early season Meet.
 2. Then remedy its deficiencies with well chosen classes that use abstraction, inheritance, overloading, etc. This means learing object-oriented programming